network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The server MUST be able to respond to both of these HTTP commands.
 The server MUST have the ability to provide content upon a GET request.
-Both client and server SHOULD use loss-based congestion controls like Cubic.
 The server MUST use a packet scheduling algorithm that minimizes internal queueing to avoid affecting the client's measurement.
+Both client and server SHOULD use L4S congestion control where available (e.g., TCP Prague with ECT(1) packet marking), or traditional loss-based congestion controls (e.g., CUBIC) otherwise.
+The authors of this document believe that use of L4S should improve responsiveness, but the RPM Test itself holds no such bias.
+The RPM Test itself simply measures the network and reports what it finds.
+Consequently, because a client cannot experience any benefit from L4S if the client is not using L4S, it is important that the RPM Test use L4S when it is available, in order to detect and report the benefit, if any, achieved by using L4S.

 The server MUST respond to 4 URLs: